How The Garden Bridge Fell Down: LBC's In-Depth Investigation

 This is the full, remarkable story of the controversial Garden Bridge.
 LBC's Political Editor Theo Usherwood reports.

-It was back in 1998 that the actress Joanna Lumley first talked about the idea of a "floating paradise", crossing the River Thames as a memorial to Diana, Princess of Wales.
+It was back in 1998 that the actress Joanna Lumley first talked about the idea of a "floating paradise", crossing the River Thames as a memorial to Diana, Princess of Wales - a tiara for the Thames.

 However the idea did not initially take off and it was not until 2012 that the idea began to gain momentum.